apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 The purpose of `Syncable` interface is to provide guarantees that data is written to a filesystem for both visibility and durability.

-*SYNC-1*: An `OutputStream` which implements `Syncable` is making an explicit declaration that it can meet those guarantees.
+*SYNC-1*: An `OutputStream` which implements `Syncable` and does not raise `UnsupportedOperationException` on invocations is making an explicit declaration that it can meet those guarantees.

-*SYNC-2*: The interface MUST NOT be declared as implemented by an `OutputStream` unless those guarantees can be met.
+*SYNC-2*: If a stream, declares the interface as implemented, but does not provide durability, the interface's methods MUST raise `UnsupportedOperationException`.

 The `Syncable` interface has been implemented by other classes than subclasses of `OutputStream`, such as `org.apache.hadoop.io.SequenceFile.Writer`.